csiro-coasts/emsarray/README.md

 ## Examples

+The `examples/` directory contains examples of making many different plots.
+These are included in the documentation under [Examples][emsarray-examples].

 Examples of using `emsarray` are available in the [emsarray-notebooks][emsarray-notebooks] repository.
 You can [explore these notebooks online][emsarray-binder] with Binder.